yatshunlee/DocumentScanner/README.md

 #### 2. Apply filter
 Press Enter when done.
-i.
-Original
+- Original
-ii.
-Grayscale
+- Grayscale
-iii.
-Binary (B&W) - You may tune the threshold.
+- Binary (B&W) - You may tune the threshold.

 #### 3. Select saving location